dotnet/docs/docs/visual-basic/language-reference/statements/module-statement.md

  A module has the same lifetime as your program.
 Because its members are all `Shared`, they also have lifetimes equal to that of the program.

  Modules default to [Friend](../../../visual-basic/language-reference/modifiers/friend.md) access.
 You can adjust their access levels with the access modifiers.
-For more information, see [Access Levels in Visual Basic](../../../visual-basic/programming-guide/language-features/declared-elements/access-levels.md).
+For more information, see [Access levels in Visual Basic](../../../visual-basic/programming-guide/language-features/declared-elements/access-levels.md).

  All members of a module are implicitly `Shared`.